Chart Color Schemes

 Ormond - Glen Huntly is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Ormond-Glen Huntly has a high level of cultural diversity, with 38.7% of its population speaking a language other than English at home and 44.0% born overseas.
-Christianity is the main religion in Ormond-Glen Huntly, comprising 30.7% of people.
-Judaism is notably underrepresented compared to Greater Melbourne, making up only 10.1% of Ormond-Glen Huntly's population.
+Christianity is the predominant religion in Ormond-Glen Huntly, comprising 30.7% of the population.
+However, Judaism is notably underrepresented compared to Greater Melbourne, making up only 10.1% of Ormond-Glen Huntly's population versus a regional average of 17.5%.

 Frequently Asked Questions - Diversity